-Janis Sheldrick, Nature’s Line George Goyder: Surveyor, environmentalist, visionary, Wakefield Press, Kentown, South Australia, 2013.
+Janis Sheldrick for Nature’s Line George Goyder: Surveyor, environmentalist, visionary, Wakefield Press, Kentown, South Australia

-Bruce Scates, ANZAC Journeys: Returning to the Battlefields of World War II, Cambridge University Press, Melbourne, 2013.
+Bruce Scates (and his collaborators – Alexandra McKosker, Keir Reeves, Rebecca Wheatley and Damien Williams) for ANZAC Journeys: Returning to the Battlefields of World War II, Cambridge University Press, Melbourne, 2013

-Paul Moon, Encounters.
+Paul Moon for Encounters.
 The Creation of New Zealand.
-A History, Penguin Books, Auckland, 2013.
+A History, Penguin Books, Auckland, 2013

 Professor Paula Hamilton from the University of Technology, Sydney, and Professor Tom Brooking from the University of Otago, Dunedin, New Zealand were the judges for the 2014 Ernest Scott Prize.